alycet/movie-data-etl-pipeline/README.md

 3.  ***Load***

- In the load phase, cleaned data is merged into Snowflake for querying.
+ In the load phase, cleaned data is copies from S3 buckets and merged into Snowflake tables for querying.

  * Details